 Autoimmune hearing loss is a potentially reversible form of hearing loss defined by rapidly progressive sensorineural loss and a characteristic recovery with immunosuppressive therapy.
 The pathogenesis of the disorder is uncertain, but damage to inner-ear structures is thought to occur through an immune-mediated process.
 In this article, the authors review the current understanding of the disorder.
 The authors also provide an update on treatments for autoimmune hearing loss.

-• Autoimmune sensorineural hearing loss is a well-described clinical entity that has a complicated pathogenesis.
+• Autoimmune sensorineural hearing loss is a well-described clinical entity that has a complicated and not fully understood pathogenesis.

 • Progress has been made in understanding the underlying pathophysiology, both in animal models and human patients.